marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

     * `conda install numba`
     * :paperclip: [Numba](http://numba.pydata.org)
     * :clapper: [An opinion on classes and object-oriented programming (OOP)](https://www.youtube.com/watch?v=QM1iUe6IofM&t=2618s)
-    * :bangbang: **No homework this week.** If you find yourself behind, **this is the time to catch up**.
----
-* Feb-08-T: Probability distributions of random variables and the Central Limit Theorem
+* Feb-10-R: Probability distributions of random variables and the Central Limit Theorem
     * :cyclone: You will understand the difference between a probability and a probability density.
     * :cyclone: You will understand general use cases for Normal, Exponential, Poisson and Binomial distributions.
     * :cyclone: You will understand the difference between a population distribution and a sampling distributuion.